jiawei397/nest-docs/docs/documentation/12_dynamic_module.en-US.md

 ## Example Code

-The complete example code above can be found [here](https://deno.land/x/deno_nest/example/dynamicModule?source).
+The complete example code above can be found [here](https://github.com/jiawei397/deno-nest/tree/main/example/dynamicModule).

 ## Community Guidelines

-You may have seen the usage of methods like `forRoot`, `register`, and `forFeature` in some `@nest` packages and wondered about the differences between these methods.
-While there are no strict rules, the `@nest` packages attempt to follow the following guidelines:
+You may have seen the usage of methods like `forRoot`, `register`, and `forFeature` in some `@nest/core` packages and wondered about the differences between these methods.
+While there are no strict rules, the `@nest/core` packages attempt to follow the following guidelines:

 - When using `register` to create a module, you expect to configure a dynamic module with specific settings for the calling module.
 For example, in the configuration module above, you use `ConfigModule.register({ folder: './config' })` in one module.
 If you use `ConfigModule.register({ folder: './config2' })` in another module, it will have a different configuration.